 - the ability to negotiate with tact and diplomacy

 - good management and leadership skills (for more senior positions).

 Work experience in a relevant field can help you build contacts and may improve your chances of securing full-time employment.
 Look out for summer internships or vacation work or consider taking a year out in industry as part of your course to develop your skills.

-It's useful to gain student membership of a relevant professional body to help you keep up to date with news and developments.
+Becoming a member of a relevant professional body helps you keep up to date with news and developments, and you can do this as a student.
 For example, you can get access to publications, conferences, career development advice, bursaries and networking opportunities with The Society for Radiological Protection (SRP).

 - electricity generating companies

 - general industry, including radiography, source manufacture, transport and instrumentation (e.g. those manufacturing radioisotopes for industry, hospitals and research establishments)

 - the NHS, which employs clinical scientists (radiation safety) to ensure the safe and effective use of radiation in the diagnosis, treatment and monitoring of patients in hospitals

 - veterinary practices

 - the Ministry of Defence (MoD) and its contractors, which operate nuclear dockyards and nuclear weapons establishments

 - private sector radiation protection consultancies

 - research establishments run by the science research councils (for a list see UK Research and Innovation), and those run by charities such as Cancer Research UK

 - universities and colleges, where the role may be combined with other responsibilities

 - independent regulators such as the Health and Safety Executive (HSE)

 Look for job vacancies at: